datarefuge/workflow/docs/bagging.md

 	- Note also that you should be willing to have your real name be associated with the datasets, to follow archival best practices (see [guidelines on archival best practices for Data Refuge](http://www.ppehlab.org/blogposts/2017/2/1/data-refuge-rests-on-a-clear-chain-of-custody) for more information).
 - The organizers of the event (in-person or remote) will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
   	- Click the invite link, and choose a user name and a password.
+	- Verify that you have bagging permissions by going to the [Archivers app](http://www.archivers.space/), clicking `URLS`, and confirming that you can see a section called "Bag".
 - Create an account on the DataRefuge Slack using this [slack-in](https://rauchg-slackin-qonsfhhvxs.now.sh/) (or use the Slack team recommended by your event organizers).
 This is where people share expertise and answer each other's questions.
 - Get set up with Python and the [`bagit-python`](https://github.com/LibraryOfCongress/bagit-python) script to make a bag at the command line
 - If you need any assistance: